cpaismz89/DeepFireTopology/README.md

 ![Positive observations sample](data/sample_set/fire_collage_sampleSet.png)

 ### Conceptual network architecture and outputs
+End-to-end classification of an example (conceptual model).
+Land-cover input data is extracted from satellite images, being processed by the network.
+GradCAM, guided GradCAM, and filters visualizations are obtained at the different blocks of the network to improve the interpretability of the model.
 ![Conceptual network](conceptual_net.png)

 ### GradCAM collage (100 landscapes)
+Land-cover images after applying the GradCAM method to highlight the most relevant areas when classifying the observation.
 ![GradCAM](exp_outputs/collages/gradCAM/gradCAM_collage.png)

 ### Zonal Statistics
+Filtered landscapes using different attention levels (full map, top 30\%, 50\%, and 75\% of the densest areas).
+Different land covers present in the area are highlighted in the landscape and filtered columns (see Landscape legend).
+Red to blue colors represent a gradient from the most to the least relevant zones to classify an image as a positive case.
+In this example, the network mainly highlights the impervious/urban land-cover, represented by areas covered by roads and cities.
 ![Zonal Statistics](exp_outputs/zonal_statistics/zonal_stats.png)